 Foods to look for:

-Fibre, plant-based nutrients, and healthy fats are your best friends with this nutritional approach.
-Dr. Andrew Weil’s anti-inflammatory food pyramid is a useful place to start from.
+Fibre, plant-based nutrients, and healthy fats are your best friends in the context of an anti-inflammatory diet.
+Dr. Andrew Weil’s anti-inflammatory food pyramid is a useful place to start.

 - Veggies (especially dark leafy greens and crucifers like broccoli and cauliflower): These are full of fibre, phytochemicals (i.e. nutrients found in plants), and antioxidants, which scavenge harmful free radicals.
 I tried to make myself like broccoli to no avail, but I did find a yummy way to cook cauliflower.

 - Fruit: Berries in particular are packed with antioxidants.
-The fibre in fruit helps slow down absorption of naturally occurring sugar to minimize spikes in blood sugar.
+The fibre in fruit helps slow down the absorption of naturally occurring sugar to minimize spikes in blood sugar.

 - Whole grains (eg brown rice, quinoa, steel-cut oats): The whole grain contains the nutritious parts that get stripped away during refining, and these nutritious bits, including fibre, also slow carbohydrate absorption, reducing spikes in blood sugar.

 - Beans and legumes: These are protein- and fibre-packed nutritional powerhouses.
 Chickpeas are a favourite of mine.

 - Pasta: Dr. Weil suggests 2-3 servings per week.
 When I first started my plan I cut out pasta altogether, but I’ve since added whole wheat pasta back into the mix.

 - Healthy fats: Yes, fat can be good for you!
 Fats found in extra virgin olive oil, nuts (especially walnuts, cashews, and almonds), seeds (including hemp seeds and flaxseeds), and avocados help to decrease inflammation.

 - Wild-caught fish and shellfish: Fish like salmon and sardines have lots of healthy omega-3 fatty acids.
 Wild-caught is preferable to farmed.
-Shellfish contains choline, which is a precursor in the production of neurotransmitters.
+Shellfish contain choline, which is a precursor in the production of neurotransmitters.